-It’s been a tough decade for volcano tourism in Costa Rica.
-Arenal, Poás, Turrialba, Chato, Miravalles (re-opened!), Rincón, Von Seebach, and Santa Maria have been impacted by increases or decreases in volcanic activity or oddly by weather and bureaucracy in a couple of cases.
+Arenal, Poás, Turrialba, Chato, Tenorio (re-opened!), Miravalles (re-opened!), Rincón, Von Seebach, and Santa Maria Volcanoes have all been impacted by increases or decreases in volcanic activity, weather, earthquakes and even bureaucracy.

 On the positive side the increase in gas venting, rock and ash ejection and even lava activity closing visitor centers, access roads and hiking trails also creates a dramatic backdrop for nearby attractions that remain open.
 There are also a few volcanoes where access remains unaffected (see below).

 Tenorio Volcano & Rio Celeste RE-OPENED January 2018 – Tenorio National park and most notably the trail to the Celeste Waterfall were closed briefly on January 12, 2018 after a “swarm” of seismic events (several small localized earthquakes within a few hours).